SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 *   **XNOR-Popcount Logic:** Floating-point Multiply-Accumulate (MAC) operations are entirely replaced by binary XNOR and popcount adder trees.
 *   **Zero Batch Normalization:** Traditional BNNs rely heavily on BatchNorm to recenter distributions after binarization.
 In this architecture, BatchNorm is completely omitted because the output layer is a strict threshold-based classifier, making continuous distribution recentering redundant.
 This saves hundreds of LUTs and precious cycle latency.
 *   **O(1) Inference:** The network always consumes exactly 23 clock cycles.
 There is no data-dependent latency.
-*   **100 MHz Timing Closure:** Synthesis and Place & Route on the Renesas SLG47910V (GreenPAK) achieves a maximum routed frequency (Fmax) of 112.48 MHz.
+*   **100 MHz Timing Closure:** Synthesis and Place & Route on the Renesas SLG47910V (ForgeFPGA) achieves a maximum routed frequency (Fmax) of 112.48 MHz.
 The critical path (BRAM -> XNOR -> 4-stage Adder Tree -> DFF) closes timing with a Setup WNS of 1.110 ns at the target 100 MHz clock.

 ### RTL Microarchitecture
 The FPGA core avoids DSP slices entirely.
 The 16-input, 64-hidden, 3-output topology is computed using spatial folding and time-multiplexing to minimize logic element (LE) utilization while strictly meeting the sub-300ns latency SLA.